-I will edit your novel for structure, tension, character development, and more.
-You will receive your document back with comments in the margins and a feedback letter.
+I will edit your novel for structure, tension, worldbuilding, character development, and more.
 See the FAQ for my editing style and genre specializations.

 I will edit your novel to ensure it is clear, concise, and a pleasant experience to read.
-You will receive your document back with in-line suggestions.
 See the FAQ for my editing style and genre specializations.

 Query Package Critique

 I’ll provide feedback on your query letter, synopsis, and first 5000 words so you can make your best first impression to literary agents or publishers.

 What you get: Comments in the margins and in-line suggestions.

 I will format the interior of your book according to your specified dimensions.
 I can design clean, minimalist chapter headers and cover pages as well.

 What you get: A print-ready PDF and an EPUB file.